compute temp/drude command¶

 By contrast, this compute calculates the temperature of the cores using center-of-mass velocities of the core-Drude pairs, and the reduced temperature of the Drude particles using the relative velocities of the Drude particles with respect to their cores.
 Non-polarizable atoms are considered as cores.
 Their velocities contribute to the temperature of the cores.

 This compute calculates a global scalar (the temperature) and a global vector of length 6, which can be accessed by indices 1-6, whose components are

 These values can be used by any command that uses global scalar or vector values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 Both the scalar value and the first two values of the vector calculated by this compute are “intensive”.
 The other 4 vector values are “extensive”.